Rules

 block of atry

-The actions performed in this phases are defined in rules under the entry
+The actions performed in these phases are defined in rules under the entry

 , exit